-Ethical Standards: American Research Journals adheres to the principles of transparency and best ethical practices in scholarly publishing as recommended by the international committees like COPE, DOAJ, OASPA, and WAME.
+Ethical Standards: American Research Journals adheres to the principles of transparency and best ethical practices in scholarly publishing as recommended by international committees like COPE, DOAJ, OASPA, and WAME.

-Plagiarism: American Research Journals cross check every submission for the plagiarism misconduct.
+American Research Journals cross check every submission for the plagiarism misconduct.
 Any submissions containing partially/completely plagiarized content are rejected immediately.
-If the author has used content from any previously published work and fails to provide credit to original source then it will be considered as technical plagiarism and the manuscript might be rejected or retracted.
+If the author has used content from any previously published work and fails to provide credit to the source then it will be considered as technical plagiarism and the manuscript might be rejected or retracted.

-Conflicts of Interest: American Research Journals conduct double-blind peer review process to avoid conflicts.
+Conflicts of Interest: American Research Journals conduct a double-blind peer review process to avoid conflicts.
 The authors should hold responsibility in disclosing any conflicts of interest during article submission to avoid any potential conflicts of interest.

 Confidentiality Protection: American Research Journals undertake multiple measures to safeguard the confidentiality and integrity of the authorsâ€™ work.
-Editors, peer reviewers and Editorial staff require maintaining the confidentiality of the authorsâ€™ work.
-It is ethically not acceptable and we against to use or disseminate the unpublished work.
+Editors, peer reviewers, and Editorial staff require maintaining the confidentiality of the authorsâ€™ work.
+It is ethically not acceptable and we, against to use or disseminate the unpublished work.

-Professional Conduct: Editors, Reviewers, Authors and the Editorial staff are expected to adhere to the basic professional courtesy.
+Professional Conduct: Editors, Reviewers, Authors, and the Editorial staff are expected to adhere to the basic professional courtesy.